hzeller/bant/README.md

 You see that `gtest` has some files `glob()`'d and other expressions that make that rule, which we want to see evaluated.
-With the `-e` option (for `e`laborate), bant can do some basic evaluation of these and print the final form:
+With the `-e` option (for `e`laborate), bant can do some basic evaluation of these and print the final form - here you see the filenames are now expanded:

 ```bash
 bant print -e @googletest//:gtest